RedhaAmedi/wifi-cottage-heating/README.md

 We used WiFi and TCP/IP protocols to send commands from a smartphone to the cottage's heating system.
 The Ublox ODIN-W2 development board acts as the core communicator, always connected to the cottage WiFi.

-The phone becomes the remote — simple and always with the user.
+The phone becomes the remote, simple and always with the user.

 <img width="383" alt="Screenshot 2025-06-01 at 18 41 00" src="https://github.com/user-attachments/assets/e3320520-dd06-4dc0-ac8f-720dcf68c68f" />